 You will need to present sufficient medical evidence that illustrates that your symptoms from peripheral neuropathy are so severe that you are unable to work now, or for the next year.

 The Social Security Administration (SSA) receives millions of disability applications each year.
-Your ability to provide an accurate application backed with timely medical evidence will impact your chances of approval.
+Your ability to provide an accurate application backed with timely medical evidence will impact your chances of approval with neuropathy.

 Is Peripheral Neuropathy a Disability?